 Your expert solicitor will work on a fixed fee basis, with no hidden fees.
 Your quote will explain in detail what you will pay when your move goes through.

-If, for whatever reason, your move does not go ahead, you will be covered by our No Sale, No Fee guarantee.
+If, for whatever reason, your move does not go ahead, you will be covered by a No Sale, No Fee guarantee.

 I'm purchasing a property in Newton Abbot - which searches will I need?